Cloudofyou/logscrub/README.md

 Use:
 ./deltatime.py &lt;logfile&gt;

-This will show the highest time delta in the logfile indicitive of when the reboot/event happened.
+This will show the highest time delta between timestamp entries in the logfile indicitive of when the reboot/event happened.
 You can use this information to run logscrub to see differences of notifications before and/or after the event.

 # logscrub.py